keithcruz/gif_library/README.md

 ## gif_library
-Python API for gipy library using Flask and Mongodb.
+Python API for giphy library using Flask and Mongodb.

 ## Set up
 ### Created with python 3.7.6